habamax/vim-shout/README.rst

   Should work with Vim9 (compiled with ``HUGE`` features).

-I always wanted a simpler way to run an arbitrary shell commands with the output being captured into some throwaway buffer.
+I always wanted a simpler way to run an arbitrary shell command with the output being captured into some throwaway buffer.
 Mostly for the simple scripting (press a button, script is executed and the output is immediately visible).